 One of the most important things to remember when investing in penny shares is that you should keep your stakes low.
 Sure, there have been numerous success stories where companies have seen their share price increase by 3 or 4-figure percentages in a matter of years.

-However, there are also a significant number of example of firms losing surplus of 90% in share value.
+However, there are also a significant number of examples of firms losing a surplus of 90% in share value.
 Unfortunately, this is just the high-risk nature of the UK penny shares arena.
 With this in mind, it is crucial that you keep your total stakes low.
 In fact, it would be unwise to allocate more than 10% of your wider investment portfolio into penny shares.

 Before buying penny shares in the UK, you need to have a firm understanding of the many risks that you will face.